parrotjs/parrotjs/documentation/parrot.md

 ### Basic

-This module provide the `parrot` namespace and global methods that other modules need, but are not interesting for you.
+This module provides the `parrot` namespace and the global methods that other modules need, which are not interesting for you.

 #### parrot